top of page

 Are there any current or former players that you would compare yourself to?

-Yes, the two guys that I watch the most are Montrezl Harrel and Bam Adebayo.
+Yes, the two guys that I watch the most are Montrezl Harrell and Bam Adebayo.
 Those are two small ball fives that I watch, and I see different ways that they have succeeded at the next level with scoring and helping their teams.
 A guy like Montrezl has a great motor and a will to not be denied.
 Then I watch Bam Adebayo and the way he passes the ball.
 That's something that I want to be great at, making the right passes and reads.

 Honestly, I want to just maintain and take care of my body.
 I was blessed with the body that I have and strength.
 I just want to maintain and take care of it.
 I want to make sure that I'm putting the right stuff in my body to keep me going.
 That's pretty much it.
 I'm not really trying to add-on bulk or anything.
 I'm just trying to keep my body looking and feeling great.